Panic on the Streets of Springfield: Production

+Benedict Cumberbatch was cast as Quilloughby, Lisa's imaginary friend.
+Cumberbatch previously played two different roles in the twenty-fourth season episode "Love Is a Many-Splintered Thing."

-Morrissey turned down an offer to play himself in "The Regina Monologues", a Britain-based episode of the 15th season of The Simpsons.
+Morrissey turned down an offer to play himself in "The Regina Monologues," a Britain-based episode of the 15th season of The Simpsons.
 According to writer Tim Long, the "Morrissey-esque" Quilloughby character is also based on other British singers, including Robert Smith of The Cure and Ian Curtis of Joy Division.
 The episode's original music was composed by Bret McKenzie of the New Zealand duo Flight of the Conchords.
+A full-length version of the original featured song "Everyone Is Horrid Except Me (And Possibly You)," written by McKenzie with vocals by Cumberbatch as Quilloughby and Yeardley Smith as Lisa, was released in May 2021 by Hollywood Records.

+The episode was dedicated in memory of animator Edwin E. Aguilar.
+Aguilar worked on The Simpsons since 1999 as an animator, character layout artist, storyboard revisionist, assistant director, and other roles.
+He also worked on the 2007 Simpsons Movie.

+An extended version of the episode was posted on Hulu after the episode aired.

 Cultural references

-The episode's title parodies the lyrics to the Smiths' song "Panic", while the character Quilloughby sings "Hamburger Homicide", a parody of their song "Meat Is Murder".
-The band also has a song called "How Late is Then?", similar to "How Soon Is Now?" and another called "What Difference Do I Make?", similar to "What Difference Does It Make?"
-A tree is labeled as Shel Silverstein's Giving Tree, a reference to the author's book.
+The episode's title parodies the lyrics to the Smiths' song "Panic," while the character Quilloughby sings "Hamburger Homicide," a parody of their song "Meat Is Murder."
+The band also has a song called "How Late is Then?," similar to "How Soon Is Now?" and another called "What Difference Do I Make?," similar to "What Difference Does It Make?"
+Homer's truck pulls up a tree that is labeled as Shel Silverstein's Giving Tree, a reference to the author's book.
 The imaginary younger Quilloughby believes that his real, older self looks like Winston Churchill.
+When Principal Skinner tells Homer and Marge that the children have been influenced by older music, Martin Prince is seen singing along to "Maneater" by Hall & Oates.

 Reception

+Viewing figures

+The episode earned a 0.41 rating and was watched by 1.31 million viewers, which was the most watched show on Fox that night.